pymeasure/pyleco/GETTING_STARTED.md

 Install PyLECO as described in the README.

-Eventually, although not right now, you will be able to install PyLECO via pip or conda:
+Eventually, you will be able to install PyLECO via pip or conda:
 ```pip install pyleco```

 ## Setup the Infrastructure